 You can make a difference

 Yes!
-Every item you save from getting into the environment could be saving one animal’s life.
+Every item you save from getting into the environment could be saving one animal’s life, or reduce the burden on the environment.
 If you are consistent, you could save lots of waste from polluting the environment every year.
 Moreover, you could be inspiring others to go zero waste to landfills too!

 It could be frustrating to know that you can’t directly avoid all the waste that industries produce.
 However, if you refuse to buy disposable items, industries will stop their production.
 If you support sustainable brands, more companies will implement sustainable practices.
 Every small action counts!